danieldunderfelt/pathricia/README.md

 Register a route change listener by calling the `listen` method with a function.
 The callback will be called with the new route each time the route changes.
 You can easily hook this up into your state manager, as shown above.
 If you call the fucntion tha is returned, you'll unregister your callback.

 The central methods you'll use the most is the `go` and the `get` methods.
 The `go(toRoute)` method sets the location to be what you passed as `toRoute`, and then call all listeners.
+If you are using history, you can also pass a second `replace` parameter to `go()`, in which case the route will replace the current route.

 The `get()` method just returns what the current route is.
 If there is no current route, `get()` will return what you passed the router factory as the `indexRoute` argument.
 Easy peasy.